rohe/openid_course/parameter_exercises.md

                   "phone_number":null
                }
             }
+            ```

-    1. Observere which claims are returned and how they are returned (in the user info or in the ID token).
+    1. Observe which claims are returned and how they are returned (in the user info or in the ID token).

 1. Request a certain behavior by the OP using ``scope`` values
     1. In the authentication request